-Hiking to Chimney Rock and Little Sugarloaf is a fantastic loop trail for anyone looking to escape the relentless crowds on the most popular hikes in Sedona.
+Hiking the amazing Chimney Rock Trail and Little Sugarloaf Trail loop from Thunder Mountain Trailhead is one of our top hidden gems for those looking to escape the relentless crowds of the most popular hikes in Sedona.

-Is it worth adding this quiet and relatively unheard of loop to your Sedona hiking itinerary?
+Is it worth adding Chimney Rock and Little Sugarloaf to your Sedona hiking itinerary?

 - Where to park for the loop trail